Aider-AI/aider/benchmark/README.md

 There will be multiple of these pass rate stats, depending on the value of the `--tries` parameter.

-The yaml also includes all the settings which were in effect for the benchmark and the git hash of the repo.
-The `model`, `edit_format` and `commit_hash` should be enough to reliably reproduce any benchmark run.
+The yaml also includes all the settings which were in effect for the benchmark run and the git hash of the repo used to run it.
+The `model`, `edit_format` and `commit_hash`
+should be enough to reliably reproduce any benchmark run.

 You can see examples of the benchmark report yaml in the